Xunnamius/strongbox-switchcrypt/README.md

 ## Testing

-This has only been tested on a Debian 8 x64 system.
-It's only guaranteed to work there, if even that.
+This has only been tested on Core2 Debian 8 x64 and ARM Odroid XU3 (Debian and Ubuntu x64) systems.
+It's only guaranteed to work in these environments, if even that.
+Run the tests below to be (about 90%) sure!

 Run these tests to make sure: